aguinane/nyum/_recipes/pizza-base.md

 * `2 tsp` sugar
 * `2 tbsp` olive oil

 > Mix plain flour, yeast, salt, sugar, and olive oil in a bowl.

 ---

 * `1/2 cup` warm milk
 * `1/2 cup` warm water

-> Add warm milk and warm water until consistency is right.
+> Add warm milk (or oat milk) and warm water until consistency is right.

 ---

-> Knead for 10 mins or use dough hook for 5 mins then shape into ball.
+> Knead for about 5 mins and then shape into ball.

 ---

 > Turn the oven off.
-Cover dough and let stand in warmed oven for 30mins
+Cover dough and let stand in warmed oven for 30 mins.

 ---

-> Split into two and roll into bases (makes 2)
+> Split into three and roll into bases (makes 3)

 ---